Tim-Jackins/git-lessons/engineering/3_forking_and_cloning.md

 Forking is when you copy a repo to a different location on GitHub's servers.
 Because you have ownership over this copy, you can push commits to it.

 Click on the "Fork" button in the top right corner of the [webpage](https://github.com/chssigma/cool-repo).
 Once the animation is finished, look at the top left corner of the screen.
-You should see something saying "forked from chssigma/cool-repo" if so, you have successfully forked your first repo.
+If you see something saying "forked from chssigma/cool-repo", you have successfully forked your first repo.

 ## Clone